seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **PORTIA**
 Even so void is your false heart of truth.
-By heaven, I will ne’er come in your bed
+By heaven, I will ne'er come in your bed
 Until I see the ring.

 **NERISSA**